socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-14-EXERCISE--iheart-jsx.md

 width: 8rem;
 top: -9rem;
 left: 1.5rem;
-color: white;
-color: red;
+color: black;
 font-size: 1.5rem;
 text-align: center;
 }

 [VO]
-Let's start by importing the associated css file.
-And actually, while we're at it, go ahead and replace the css in App.css with the css for this project, which I wrote for you.
+And, while we're at it, go ahead and replace the css in App.css with the css for this project, which I've already written for you.
 You can find it on the page for this exercise, if you scroll down a bit.
-I'm not going to talk about it much, because we want to focus on React, it's just some basic flexbox layout, similar to what we did in the first section of this course, without react.
+I'm not going to talk about it much, because we want to focus on React, it's just some basic flexbox layout, similar to what we did in the first section of this course, when we were working without react.

-[SC]
+It'll be a nice easy way to display as many messages as we like.

 [VO]
-Next, let's import a logo image

 Next, we'll write a stateless functional component.